EvanPHamilton/planetly_project/README.md

 #
 #####

 I wrote my project using django, django-rest-framework, docker and docker compose.
+Docker and docker-compose will need to be installed on the system where you would like to run this, everything else will be installed by docker!

 To run the project, you should be able to simply execute:

 First:
-`docker-compose -f docker-compose.yml up --build -d`
+`docker-compose -f docker-compose.yml up --build -d` This can take some time as we are building the docker image

-Then, if you are on linux you will need to run:
+If you are on linux you will then need to run:
 `sudo chown -R $USER .`
 to give docker permission to run the docker files.
 This should not be a problem on mac osx/windows.

 Then run
 `docker-compose up`
 To start the application.

 The first time you run `docker-compose up` you will have to run: